How To Calculate Safe Period To Avoid Pregnancy?

 4. Who Cannot Use the Safe Period Calculator?

 Applying the same rule as above–if you are in the regular 26-day to 32-day cycle and the variation between your longest and your shortest cycle is more than eight days, then it would be risky to use this method.

 Do remember that because of hormonal changes, it would be wiser to wait for six months after childbirth to use this method.

-Also, because of erratic cycles, this method is not suitable for teenagers or women on the verge of menopause.
-This method might not work for women who have erratic cycles because of conditions like PCOS and hormonal imbalance.
+Also, because of erratic cycles, this method is unsuitable for teenagers or women in menopause.
+This method might not work for women with erratic cycles because of conditions like PCOS and hormonal imbalance.